buttheadbob/MDK-SE/IGC-Example-1-Simple-Echo-Example.md

 Let’s start with a simple IGC example.
 This is a script to send a message and receive a message and Echo it.

-(footnote?)
 Source for this example is here: https://github.com/Wicorel/WicoSpaceEngineers/tree/master/Modular/IGC%20Echo

 Here’s the deployed script with comments removed to make it shorter.